Referencing

 Using the Appropriate Referencing Style: University Students

 If you are studying at a university find out the style of referencing that your department uses via their website or the university library.
 Different departments within a university may use different referencing styles.
 For example Sheffield Hallam University normally uses APA 7.
 The University of Sheffield’s School of Nursing uses the Harvard style, whilst their Medical School uses the Vancouver style.
-The university websites provide guidance on referencing:
+The university websites provide guidance on referencing: The same basic styles can be used in slightly different ways by different universities, so be careful to check the exact format if using an online reference builder; refer back to guidance from your university to check your referencing meets their requirements. |

 Citations and Reference Lists